Treatment for vertigo depends on the cause and severity of your symptoms.

 Vestibular rehabilitation, also called vestibular rehabilitation training or VRT, is a form of "brain retraining".
 It involves carrying out a special programme of exercises that encourage your brain to adapt to the abnormal messages sent from your ears.

 An audiologist (hearing specialist) or a physiotherapist may provide VRT.
-Your GP may be able to refer you for VRT, although it will depend on availability in your area.
+Your GP may be able to refer you for VRT, although it depends on availability in your area.

 In some cases, it may be possible to use VRT without specialist help.
-Research has shown people with some types of vertigo can improve their symptoms using a self-help VRT booklet.
+Research has shown that people with some types of vertigo can improve their symptoms using a self-help VRT booklet.
 However, you should discuss this with your doctor first.
-If it is likely to be useful, you can download a copy of this booklet from the Ménière's society.
+If it's likely to be useful, you can download a copy of this booklet from the Ménière's society.